junhao12131/blaze/README.md

 blaze::mapreduce<size_t, size_t>(samples, mapper, "sum", count);
 std::cout << 4.0 * count[0] / N_SAMPLES << std::endl;
 ```

+More examples are available in the benchmark folder `test/benchmark`.
+These are used when we generate the benchmarks for the paper mentioned above, and contains the Blaze implementation of several popular data mining algorithms.
+Since the input data are huge, we don't provide it here.

 ## Benchmark
 We present two benchmarks here: